MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 <img src="https://imgur.com/7nRyPSf.png" width="25%" />

-Provides information on the colors, designs and shapes of the flags of the world.
+Provides information on the colors, designs and images of the flags of all the countries of the world.

 <a href="https://www.bookdepository.com/Flag-Book-Lonely-Planet-Kids/9781788683098?ref=grid-view&qid=1656069226646&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1054007305" rel="nofollow">Buy on Orell Füssli</a>